-Skin to skin contact, also known as ‘kangaroo care,’ is highly recommended by the World Health Organization, Unicef, American Academy of Pediatrics, Academy of Breastfeeding Medicine, and the Neonatal Resuscitation Program.
+Skin-to-skin contact, also known as ‘kangaroo care,’ is highly recommended by the World Health Organization, Unicef, American Academy of Pediatrics, Academy of Breastfeeding Medicine, and the Neonatal Resuscitation Program.

-Skin to skin basically means placing the newborn on its mother’s bare chest covered with a light blanket.
+Skin-to-skin means placing the newborn on its mother’s bare chest covered with a light blanket.
 Start skin-to-skin as soon as your baby’s ready for their first feed and continue for 3 to 6 months.

-Whether maintaining a baby’s body temperature or creating a strong bond between mother and child, numerous studies have shown that skin-to-skin has many benefits for both babies and their moms.
+Whether maintaining a baby’s body temperature or creating a strong bond between mother and child, numerous studies have shown that skin-to-skin has many benefits for babies and their moms.

 Pick What Works Best for You